 - Instead of watering on a schedule, look for signs that plants need water – drooping leaves are a good indicator – before turning on the tap.

-- Consider a drip irrigation system (a series of narrow hoses with small holes that deliver water right to the roots of the plants), which uses up to 50 percent less water than traditional hoses and sprinklers.
+- Consider a drip irrigation system (a series of narrow hoses with small holes that deliver water right to the roots of the plants), which uses up to 50% less water than traditional hoses and sprinklers.

 Rainwater collection is a simple concept that saves money and natural resources.
 The above tips should make implementing rainwater collection at your home simple too.